DOWNHOLE EVENT MONITOR

 - Easy live and post-job processing of information

 The SonicAnalyst™ Downhole Event Monitor provides operators with the ultimate wellbore noise and event analysis package.
-Derived from our proprietary SonicGauge™ Wireless Monitoring System, the surface monitor observes, amplifies, analyses, and confirms downhole events during well production on artificial lift wells, and during well stimulation procedures such as fracture treatments and perforation.
+Derived from our proprietary SonicGauge™ Wireless Monitoring System, the surface monitor observes, amplifies, analyses, and confirms downhole events during well production on artificial lift wells and during well stimulation procedures such as fracture treatments and perforation.

 The technology continuously monitors, records, filters, and interprets well noise in real-time, which is sharply displayed in our custom data interface.
 It displays an audible and visual soundtrack side-by-side with a surface pressure trace to correlate significant downhole events in real-time over many days.
 At any time, traces can be stopped, re-wound, marked, annotated, auto-scaled, custom scaled, and then return to the real-time trace.
 Data and annotations are saved for future analysis and can be exported for off-site viewing.

 During fracture stimulation treatments, the SonicAnalyst Monitor provides positive confirmation of frac ball launch and seating, movement of sliding sleeves, and changes of fluid flow noise indicating frac fluid diversion or breakthroughs.
-It provides positive confirmation and the exact time when perforation guns have been fired downhole, particularly useful if phased perforating timing is used.
+It provides positive confirmation and the exact time when perforation guns have been fired downhole, which is particularly useful if phased perforating timing is used.

 Deployment of the SonicGauge™ Wireless Monitoring System downhole with the SonicAnalyst at surface provides a complete picture of wellbore events in real-time.